guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ## 4. Related Works

 Auto-GPT [2] proposes the goal that attempts to make GPT-4 fully autonomous, which is a great work and do not conflict to our method.
 Auto-GPT try to solve the problem that let ChatGPT interact with the internet.
-Our method focus on allowing human to teach ChatGPT.
+Our method focus on the problem that let human teach ChatGPT.

 ## 5. Conclusion